MOOCdb/MOOCdbDocs/docs/Translation software.rst

 DOMAIN: the domain name of the course platform URL.
 Most commonly, https://www.edx.org or https://courses.edx.org.
 (No slash at the end of the domain name) To be sure, you can look at the URLs appearing *_EdxTrackEventTable.csv intermediary CSV file.

-#Launch the piping
+#.
+Launch the piping
 When the variables mentioned above have been correctly edited in config.py, the script is ready to launch.

 From within the import.openedx.relation_to_moocdb folder, run command :

 time python main.py

-#Delete log file
+#.
+Delete log file

 When the piping is done, if everything went well, go to the output directory /data/csv/moocdb_csv/<course_name> and delete the log.org file that takes a lot of space.